Catalog-API

 The suggestions API under searchSuggestions takes all contents from a team and provides suggestions based on the provided input string.

 The Catalog API can be secured using an API key.
-In order to activate the authorisation for the API you need to activate the check mark next to "Secured Mode" in the "Basic Settings" tab for you App in the Purple Manager:
+In order to activate the authorisation for the API, you need to activate the check mark next to "Secured Mode" in the "Basic Settings" tab for your App in the Purple Manager:

 Once the secure mode is activated, the API key can be found in the API sub-menu of an app in the Purple Manager